 I began to be intrigued by the idea of Celtic chariots when I expanded one of my “Dawn of Ireland” characters, Owen Sweeney.
-Owen actually began as a mysterious, villainous man in a book that preceded my O’Quinn novels and his past and his personality are slowly revealed throughout five books (so far).
+Owen actually began as a mysterious, villainous man in a book that preceded my Dawn of Ireland novels.
+His past and his personality are slowly revealed throughout five books (so far).

 Quite without my willing it to happen, a man in a wheelchair began to take on immense proportions.
 Always described as “bigger than life” for his towering intellect and personality, Owen Sweeney MacNeill is actually half a man.
 He has spent the past twenty years confined to an invalid’s cart, his legs no more than withered sticks.

 Owen had a tragic past—from the time he began his anguished search for a father he would never find, to the incident when his legs were crushed by a frightened horse, to the loss of his beloved wife and his near-death in a currach tossed into the sea—all this and more makes up the many-wefted tapestry that reveals the complex man.